 Statements N Mean Std.
-I make use of the facilities in the laboratory 240 2.60 1.123 I make use of the facilities in the library 240 2.97 .993 I make use of the facilities in the agriculture/ home science/ computer room 240 2.71 1.030 I make use of the reference books 240 2.99 .937 I make use of the text books in learning 240 3.19 .908 I make use of the play field 240 2.48 1.097 I make use of the recreational facilities.
+I make use of the facilities in the laboratory 240 2.60 1.123 I make use of the facilities in the library 240 2.97 .993 I make use of the facilities in the agriculture/ home 240 2.71 1.030 science/ computer room I make use of the reference books 240 2.99 .937 I make use of the textbooks in learning 240 3.19 .908 I make use of the playfield 240 2.48 1.097 I make use of the recreational facilities.
 240 2.43 .987 I participate in excursions or field trips 240 2.36 1.089

 Regarding the utilisation of educational resources available at the two schools, Table 2 reveals that the statements were supported by the majority of the students.
 "I make use of the facilities in the laboratory" (M=2.60, Std.
 Dev.=1.123), "I make use of the facilities in the library" (M=2.97, Std.
 Dev=.993), "I make use of the facilities in the agriculture/ home science/ computer room" (M=2.71, Std.
 Dev.=1.030), "I make use of the reference books" (M=2.99, Std.
-Dev.=.937) and "I make use of the text books in learning" (M=3.19, Std.
+Dev.=.937) and "I make use of the textbooks in learning" (M=3.19, Std.
 Dev=.908).
 This is because the means of these statements are above the overall mean of 2.5.
-Students however disagreed with the statement that "I make use of the play field" (M=2.48,
+Students however disagreed with the statement that "I make use of the playfield" (M=2.48, Std.

-Std.
 Dev.=1.097), "I make use of the recreational facilities" (M=2.43, Std.
-Dev.=.987) and "I participate in excursions or field trips" (M=2.36, Std.
+Dev.=.987), and "I participate in excursions or field trips" (M=2.36, Std.
 Dev.=1.089).
 The means of these statements are below the overall mean of 2.5.
-It can thus be inferred from the results that students of Boa Amponsem SHS and Dunkwa STHS utilise facilities in the laboratory, facilities in the library, resources/facilities in the agriculture/ home science/ computer room, reference books and text books in learning.
-When one looks critically on these educational resources, it is noticed that the educational resources are available, however, it is not mandatory for students to provide or produce them, nor have personally to be utilised.
-As the case maybe, normally these educational materials are provided by the government to the schools, and implies that students are not required to provide their personal educational resources, and therefore are at liberty to utilize any educational resources available to the schools.
+It can thus be inferred from the results that students of Boa Amponsem SHS and Dunkwa STHS utilise facilities in the laboratory, facilities in the library, resources/facilities in the agriculture/ home science/ computer room, reference books, and textbooks in learning.
+When one looks critically at these educational resources, it is noticed that the educational resources are available, however, students don't need to provide or produce them, nor have personally to be utilised.
+As the case may be, normally these educational materials are provided by the government to the schools and imply that students are not required to provide their educational resources, and therefore are at liberty to utilize any educational resources available to the schools.
 Again, the students who are being taught might not be able to excel academically if they do not know most of these contemporary educational resources and how to utilize them.

-5.1.3 Research Question Three
+5.1.3 Research Question Three: Obstacles that "Boa Amponsem SHS and Dunkwa STHS face in using educational resources

-Table 3 - obstacles that "Boa Amponsem SHS and Dunkwa STHS face in using educational resources
+Table 3 - Obstacles that "Boa Amponsem SHS and Dunkwa STHS face in using educational resources